LorenzoTomaz/Clue-Chaser/README.md

 # GAME POC

-At the moment the game is cli based and you can play with it with by running:
+At the moment, the game is cli based and you can play with it by running:

 ```shell
 python game.py --question "your question"